Model ensemble instead of prompt fusion: a sample-specific knowledge transfer method for few-shot prompt tuning

-\paragraph{Baselines.} We compare \oursys{} not only with existing knowledge transfer approaches in the context of prompt tuning, but also with multiple existing ensemble strategies.
+We then evaluate our model on the following GLUE \citep{wang-etal-2018-glue} and SuperGLUE \citep{wang2019superglue} tasks: WNLI \citep{wang-etal-2018-glue}, MRPC \citep{dolan2005microsoft}, BoolQ \citep{clark-etal-2019-boolq}, MultiRC \citep{khashabi2018looking}, RTE \citep{giampiccolo2007third}, WiC \citep{pilehvar-camacho-collados-2019-wic}, WSC \citep{levesque2012winograd}, and CB \citep{de2019commitmentbank}.
+They cover a wide range of NLP tasks including question answering, sentiment analysis and textual entailment.
+Details of source and target tasks can be found in Appendix~\ref{app:dataset}. \paragraph{Baselines.} We compare \oursys{} not only with existing knowledge transfer approaches in the context of prompt tuning, but also with multiple existing ensemble strategies.
 The knowledge transfer methods for prompt tuning are, \begin{itemize}[leftmargin=*, noitemsep,topsep=0pt] \item \textbf{SPoT-t} \citep{vu-etal-2022-spot}: SPoT-t originally first trains soft prompt with the full training set of the target task for a few epochs, and then retrieve the source soft prompt which shares the highest cosine similarity with this target prompt to re-initialize the target prompt.
 Then, it re-trains the target prompt starting from this new initialization.
 To adapt SPoT-t to few-shot settings, we keep everything unchanged except that we train the target prompt with the few-shot labelled data, instead of with the full target training set. \item \textbf{PPT}\citep{gu-etal-2022-ppt}: PPT pre-trains the target prompt with additional data by pre-processing the additional data to the format of the target task.
 For fair comparison with other approaches, we use the training data of all $6$ source tasks to pre-train the target soft prompt.
 We then update the target soft prompt with the few-shot target data as in prompt tuning. \item \textbf{ATTEMPT}\citep{asai2022attempt}: ATTEMPT is a sample-specific knowledge fusion method for full-data prompt tuning.
 In this method, the soft prompts of source tasks are fused together to construct a new prompt for each target sample, unlike \oursys{}'s model-level ensemble of source models.
 To apply ATTEMPT in few-shot settings, we keep everything unchanged for ATTEMPT except that we train their model with the few-shot labelled data, instead of with the full target training set. \end{itemize} The ensemble baselines are, \begin{itemize}[leftmargin=*, noitemsep,topsep=0pt] \item \textbf{Uniform Ensemble}: the simplest ensemble method of the source models.